JetBrains/Qodana/topics/new-in-qodana.md

 ### Post-quantum cryptography (PQC) inspections

 The [%jvm%](jvm.md) linter supports five levels of post-quantum cryptography (PQC) inspections to let you mitigate the risks of quantum attacks.
-The details are available in the [](post-quantum-cryptography.md) section.,
+The details are available in the [](post-quantum-cryptography.md) section.

 <!--Version 2025.3 of %product% contains the updates described below.